earthlab/14ers-git/README.md

 done
 ```
 ## Template
-The markdown template is below generally.
+The Markdown template is below generally.

 ## Mountain elevation